fogfish/fogfish.github.io/_posts/2019-08-10-adhoc-polymorphism-in-typescript.md

 # Ad-hoc polymorphism in TypeScript with implicit context.

-> Ad􏰀hoc polymorphism occurs when a function is defined over several different types􏰌 acting in a dif􏰀ferent way for each type􏰍.
+> Ad-hoc polymorphism occurs when a function is defined over several different types acting in a dif􏰀ferent way for each type􏰍.

 Overloading is a most simplest example of ad-hoc polymorphism.
 It associates a single function with many implementations.
 TypeScript supports only dynamic [overloading](https://www.typescriptlang.org/docs/handbook/functions.html#overloads) - you have to execute runtime checks of types and choose appropriate behavior using if-else syntax.
 TypeScript compilation output a pure JavaScript code.
 Its dynamic nature do not allow to implement overloading similarly to other languages.